jdnordy/joshuadavidnordstrom/_writings/This-Website.md

 ## The Bad

-### 1. No persistent state across the website
+### 1. Difficult to persistent state across the website

+In an SPA, this is no problem.
+React handles state management well especially when including something like Redux to enforce the flux paradigm.
+But, a Next.js website is not an SPA.
+When "

 ### 2. Forced to write _"bad"_ React for consistent layout across pages

 ### 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzcxNDk5ODUsMjM0Nzk5NTc3LC05MD
-Y1MzUyOTMsLTIxNTYyNDkxOSwtNTM3MzQzMjcwXX0=
+eyJoaXN0b3J5IjpbLTc1NDg2NjEyNywtMTE3NzE0OTk4NSwyMz
+Q3OTk1NzcsLTkwNjUzNTI5MywtMjE1NjI0OTE5LC01MzczNDMy
+NzBdfQ==
 -->